-It’s hard to expect much from Josh Doctson, Paul Richardson is really just a one trick pony, Jordan Reed is terrific when healthy, but I can’t bet on him playing a full season.
+It’s hard to expect much from Josh Doctson, Paul Richardson is really just a one trick pony, Jordan Reed is terrific when healthy, but is always hurt.
 I liked the additions of Terry McLaurin and Kelvin Harmon.
 But they don’t push the needle enough for me to say that receiver isn’t a need anymore.

 I believe this group is fine for the time being, but Washington must look to improve it moving forward.

 Haskins played with a loaded group of receivers at Ohio State.
 They all thrived at creating separation, which gave Haskins a lot of clean throwing windows.
 Besides McLaurin and Reed, I don’t see any other pass catchers on this roster that create a lot of separation.

 That troubles me because I don’t think Haskins is a precise enough of passer to consistently fit the ball into to tight windows to big bodied receivers.
 So, Haskins might have some trouble trying to adjust his style to his receivers (or vice versa).